polterguy/hyper-core/README.md

 to **deny all operations on all databases and all tables**.
 So you'll need to explicitly grant access for a role to be able to have that role do anything towards any database in your system.

+## Installation

+First you'll have to [install Phosphorus Five](https://github.com/polterguy/phosphorusfive/releases), and then clone or download Hyper Core, and make sure you put it inside of your Phosphorus Five folder structure, at _"/core/p5.web-app/modules/"_.

+### Creating an example database

+To create an example database, you can install [Camphora Five](https://github.com/polterguy/camphora-five), which is actually most easily installed through the _"Bazar"_ in Phosphorus Five.
+You can also use existing MySQL databases.
+However, if you choose the latter, you must **edit your web.config**, and make sure you set the `database-prefix` setting to an empty string.
+The example application, which can test out at for instance `http://127.0.0.1:8080/modules/hyper-core/samples/minimalistic-crud-example.html`, if you're on a locahost machine, expects a database called `camphora`, and a table called `foo`.
+If you use Camphora Five to create your test database, you'll need to create a Camphora Five app and name it `foo`.